2 Super-secondary structure

 EF hands are made up from a loop of around 12 residues which has polar and hydrophobic amino acids at conserved positions.
 These are crucial for ligating the metal ion and forming a stable hydrophobic core.
 Glycine is invariant at the sixth position in the loop for structural reasons.
 The calcium ion is octahedrally coordinated by carboxyl side chains, main chain groups and bound solvent.

 A different helix-loop-helix motif is also common to certain DNA binding proteins.
 This motif was first observed in prokaryotic DNA binding proteins such as the cro repressor from phage lambda.
-This protein is a homo-dimer with each subunit being 66 amino acids in length.
-Each subunit consists of an all-anti-parallel three stranded b-sheet with three helical segments inserted sequentially between the first and second b-strands.
-The two subunits of cro associate by virtue of the third b-strands which interact forming a six-stranded b-sheet in the centre of the molecule.
+This protein is a homodimer with each subunit being 66 amino acids in length.
+Each subunit consists of an all-antiparallel three stranded beta-sheet with three helical segments inserted sequentially between the first and second beta-strands.
+The two subunits of cro associate by virtue of the third beta-strands which interact forming a six-stranded beta-sheet in the centre of the molecule.
 Mutagenesis and biochemical work had indicated that residues in the second helix of each cro monomer interacted with DNA.
 Accordingly model building studies indicated that both these helices in the dimeric protein would fit into the major groove of B-DNA.
 These proteins recognise base sequences which are palindromic, i.e. possess an internal two-fold symmetry axis.
-The two recognition helices of the cro protein are also related by a two-fold axis passing through the central b-sheet region of the dimer.
+The two recognition helices of the cro protein are also related by a two-fold axis passing through the central beta-sheet region of the dimer.
 Therefore, the recognition helices of the cro dimer fit into the major groove of the DNA and interact with each identical half of the palindrome.
 Hence, the second helix of the helix-turn-helix motif has an important role in recognising the DNA while the remainder of the structure serves to keep the two helices in the correct relative position for fitting in the major groove of DNA.
 Many other helix-turn-helix proteins with different folds exhibit essentially the same mode of binding to DNA.